Radiohead: Accolades

 Radiohead's work places highly in both listener polls and critics' lists of the best music of the 1990s and 2000s.
 In a 2004 list composed by 55 musicians, writers and industry executives, Rolling Stone named Radiohead 73rd-greatest artist of all time.
 They have been listed among the greatest bands of all time by Spin (15th) and among the greatest artists by VH1 (29th).
 They were also named the third-best British band in history by Harry Fletcher of the Evening Standard.

 Radiohead are the most nominated act for the Mercury Prize, with five nominated albums.
 They were inducted into the Rock and Roll Hall of Fame in 2019.
 In 2009, Rolling Stone readers voted Radiohead the second-best artist of the 2000s, behind Green Day.
 In 2021, Pitchfork readers voted OK Computer, Kid A and In Rainbows among the ten greatest albums of the preceding 25 years.
 Jonny Greenwood and O'Brien were both included in Rolling Stones lists of the best guitarists and Yorke in its lists of the greatest singers.
+Yorke received an Ivor Novello fellowship in 2026.